Polygonz2007/Discbro/README.md

 # Discbro - My own version of Discord
 This is Discbro, a chat app similar to Discord.
+It has accounts, servers, channels, dms, and friends

 ## Why?
 Because I want to